 November 8, 2011

-Next year (2012) will see the 40th anniversary of the first El Cortez Comic-Con, which was held August 18-21, 1972.
+By Mike Towry Next year (2012) will see the 40th anniversary of the first El Cortez Comic-Con, which was held August 18-21, 1972.
 I was Chairman of the con that year, at the ripe old age of seventeen, and it’s always held a special place in my heart.
-I’m not alone, however, in looking back fondly on that con and the many others that took place at that historic venue.
-For many longtime attendees, the cons held at San Diego’s El Cortez Hotel in the seventies along with the final one at that site in 1981 constitute a sort of golden age in early Comic-Con history.
+I’m not alone, however, in looking back […]

 King Kon